Domestic abuse webinar for private landlords

 The National Landlords Association is the UK’s largest association for private-residential landlords.
 They work with full-time landlords with large property portfolios to those with just a single letting.

-Letting agent redress schemes provide a free, independent service for resolving disputes between landlords and tenants.
+Letting agent and property manager redress schemes provide a free, independent service for resolving disputes between landlords and tenants.
 Decisions made by redress schemes are binding on both parties.

 Standards for college properties

-We have recently agreed a set of amenity and safety standards for accommodation owned or managed by providers of further or higher education [PDF].
+We have recently agreed a set of amenity and safety standards for accommodation owned or managed by providers of further or higher education.
+[PDF, 0.2MB]

 The purpose of this guidance document is to establish an agreed set of standards between the council and educational establishments, in order to minimise the level of intervention by the council.